Buying Plywood — Avoid Costly Mistakes | SplicePly

 10. Not Considering Long-Term Durability

-Some buyers focus only on immediate project completion rather than long-term performance.
+Some buyers focus only on completing the project within budget and overlook long-term performance.

-Low-quality plywood may initially appear acceptable but deteriorate faster over time.
+Low-quality plywood may appear satisfactory initially but deteriorate much faster over time.

 • Moisture resistance